XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Attachments get_contact_attachments(xero_tenant_id, contact_id)

-Allows you to retrieve, add and update contacts in a Xero organisation
+Retrieves attachments for a specific contact in a Xero organisation

 ### Example